cornell-colab/Day-1-Introduction/instructions.md

-# Day 1: Introduction
+# Day 1: Instructions

 ### Before the Session

-From the [list of projects](https://github.com/cornell-colab/Day-1-Introduction/blob/master/list%20of%20projects), choose one or two of the Major Projects, and one or two of the projects created by the Summer Fellow Alums.
+From the [list of projects](https://github.com/cornell-colab/Day-1-Introduction/blob/master/list%20of%20projects), choose (a) one or two of the Large Team Projects, and (b) one or two of the projects created by the Summer Fellow Alums.

 #### For each of your chosen projects,